MadhushreeKumari18/MadhushreeKumari18/README.md

 Software Engineer with 8+ years of experience in the design and development of large scale Distributed Systems.

 - 💻 I’m currently working as a full stack developer in an MNC.
-- 🧠 Learning complex problem solving and system designing skills.
+- 🧠 Enhancing problem solving and system designing skills.
 - 💡 My hobbies include reading non fictional books 📚 and sketching 🎨.

 ### 🛠 &nbsp;Tech Stack